-- Mixed supply means two or more individual supplies of goods or services, or any combination thereof, made in conjunction with each other by a taxable person for a single price where such supply does not constitute a composite supply (e.g. services of re-making along with supply of additional gold and stones) - A mixed supply comprising two or more supplies shall be treated as a supply of that particular supply which attracts the highest rate of tax (e.g. as per the higher rate of 5% for re-making)

-If gold ornaments of 100 gms (with packing) is sold for Rs.
+- Mixed supply means two or more individual supplies of goods or services, or any combination thereof, made in conjunction with each other by a taxable person for a single price where such supply does not constitute a composite supply (e.g. services of re-making along with supply of additional gold and stones) - A mixed supply comprising two or more supplies shall be treated as a supply of that particular supply which attracts the highest rate of tax (e.g. as per the higher rate of 5% for re-making) QUERY 4 If gold ornaments of 100 gms (with packing) is sold for Rs.
 2,80,000/- and labour charges totaling to Rs.
 40,000/- is also charged on the same transaction, total value of transaction being Rs.
 3,20,000/- then what will be the tax liability?

-In the case of supplies where the gold and labour are of equal importance, like creating an ornament as per the design of the customer, since both material and labour are equally important and individual components are for separate consideration, there will be no single principal supply and ancillary supply.
-In such cases, the gold will be taxed at 3% and the labour at 5%.
+ANSWER In the case of supplies where the gold and labour are of equal importance, like creating an ornament as per the design of the customer, since both material and labour are equally important and individual components are for separate consideration, there will be no single principal supply and ancillary supply.
+In such cases, the gold will be taxed at 3% and the labour at 5% for job work.
 In the case of off-the-shelf ornaments, where only gold is sold, it will be treated as a sale of gold ornament for a total value of Rs.
 3,20,000/- which will be taxed @ 3%.
-In such a case, no separate labour should be charged.

-How will the exchange of old jewellery worth Rs.
+In such a case, no separate labour should be charged (i.e. the labour component should not be shown as a separate line item in the invoice, but it can be shown as part of a break-up of the invoice amount).
+QUERY 5 How will the exchange of old jewellery worth Rs.
 10,000 plus cash of Rs.
 5,000 for new jewellery priced at Rs.
 15,000 be treated under GST?

-- GST is to be paid on the "open market value" (i.e. retail price) of the new item of jewellery, i.e. Rs.
-15,000. - If the "open market value" is not known, GST will be paid on the amount of money paid by customer plus the value of old gold jewellery given by customer (i.e. Rs.
+ANSWER GST is to be paid on the "open market value" (i.e. retail price) of the new item of jewellery, i.e. Rs.
+15,000.
+If the "open market value" is not known, GST will be paid on the amount of money paid by customer plus the value of old gold jewellery given by customer (i.e. Rs.
 5,000 plus Rs.
 10,000).

-Is recycling of old gold taxable?
+QUERY 6 Is recycling of old gold taxable?

-- Recycling process per se done for oneself, would not be liable to GST, and GST would only be payable once there is a supply of the recycled gold to another person. - If gold is recycled for a specific customer, this would be treated as a supply of services, which is liable to GST.
+ANSWER Recycling process per se done for oneself, would not be liable to GST, and GST would only be payable once there is a supply of the recycled gold to another person.
+If gold is recycled for a specific customer, this would be treated as a supply of services, which is liable to GST.